-Patients served are ages 13 and above who have been diagnosed with a brain injury (traumatic, anoxic, closed head injury, open head injury) or a neurological impairment.
+Patients served are ages 13 and above who have been diagnosed with an ischemic stroke (lack of blood supply due to a narrowing or blockage of the arteries), a hemorrhagic stroke (bleeding into the brain due to a ruptured blood vessel) or a variation of some type of cerebrovascular accident (stroke).
 The patients must demonstrate a potential for rehabilitation and a need for an interdisciplinary team approach.
-They must also have a past medical history and present medical and psychological condition that can tolerate a comprehensive rehabilitation program.
+They must also have a past medical history and present medical condition that can tolerate a comprehensive rehabilitation program.